tristantimp/OnTopicLLMs/README.md

 # Encouraging LLMs to Stay on Topic Project Journal
 Tristan Timpers, Tex McGinley, Caden Kamminga

 The app_v0.py was an initial draft of our app which after meeting with the other groups we decided not to use.
 The final version of the app made by Group 7 can be found here https://github.com/Lucky7NLP/topic-following .

+A progress report from Week 7 of our work can be found in the NLP update 20_10_25.pdf.
+The Group 10 - Distractors - all rows.csv file is a complete dataset annotated by us, ready for future research.
+The group7_combined_data_annotated .csv file is the distractors from Group 7 that we identified the violated system instruction span.

 ## Meeting 1 — Project Introduction and Setup
 **Date:** 01-10-2025